coding-theory/coding-theory.github.io/_pages/code1.md

 {% include base_path %}

 # Ternary linear codes with one-dimensional hull
-Database for the paper ``On the minimum distances of optimal ternary linear codes with one-dimensional hull"
+Database for the paper "On the minimum distances of optimal ternary linear codes with one-dimensional hull"

 ## Ternary linear codes with one-dimensional hull for $n\leq 20$